Why Beautiful Baku?

 As always happens when travelling, it has to come to an end at some point.
 Although I’m not usually a big fan of cities, Baku and its people had left an impression on me.
 From the people that helped me find my accommodation, to the airport bus driver who left his bus to show me how to use the ticket machine that had no English display.
 But you know what I’m going to miss most of all?
 The purple taxis.
 A city has reached next-level coolness when most of its taxi fleet is purple.
 It’s so hard to leave you, beautiful Baku!

 Follow the whole overland adventure from Hong Kong to Baku, Azerbaijan!

 Kyrgyzstan to Uzbekistan via the Dostyk Border Crossing

 Turkmenistan – Frontier to Fire

 South Turkmenistan – Overly Impressive Capital to Caspian Sea Port

 Turkmenbashi to Baku – 3 Days on the Caspian Sea

-If you like this post, please click the picture below to Pin it for later! :o)
+If you like this post about beautiful Baku in Azerbaijan, please click the picture below to Pin it for later! :o)